There is a broad spectrum of problems related to cracks in teeth or having a broken tooth.

 The treatment depends on the extent of the problem.
 Small cracks may just need a bonded restoration, while more severe ones may need ceramic coverage of the tooth, to hold it together.
 Protective night guards (splints) are often needed as a preventive measure to reduce the spread of cracks and protect other teeth.

 If treated early, teeth can be successfully restored.
 If left, it can result in tooth loss.
-Cracked and broken tooth are very serious, and early attention is wise
+Cracked and broken teeth are very serious, and early attention is wise.

 We have dedicated dental team whose primary concern is your welfare and health.